apache/doris/docs/en/sql-reference/sql-functions/string-functions/regexp/regexp_extract.md

 -->

 # regexp_extract
-## description
+## Description
 ### Syntax

-`VARCHAR regexp_extract(VARCHAR str, VARCHAR pattern, int pos)`
+'VARCHAR regexp 'extract (VARCHAR str, VARCHAR pattern, int pos)

-对字符串 str 进行正则匹配，抽取符合 pattern 的第 pos 个匹配部分。需要 pattern 完全匹配 str 中的某部分，这样才能返回 pattern 部分中需匹配部分。如果没有匹配，返回空字符串。
+The string STR is matched regularly and the POS matching part which conforms to pattern is extracted.
+Patterns need to match exactly some part of the STR to return to the matching part of the pattern.
+If there is no match, return an empty string.

 ## example